MicrosoftTranslator/DocumentTranslation/docs/index.md

 --------|----------
 `doctr translate <source folder OR document> [<target folder>] --to <language code>` | Translate a document or the content of a folder to another language.

 If provided, the target folder must be a folder, even if the source document is an individual document.
-If not provided, the translated document will be placed in a folder that has the same name as the source folder, plus `.<language code>`.
+If not provided, the translated document will be placed in a `/<language code>` subfolder under the source folder. doctr does not translate subfolders under the given source folder unless you specify the `--recurse` parameter.

 Optional parameters to the translate command | Function
 ---------------------------------------------|----------